$5 Thrifty French Script Table

 I can’t wait to see what my friends turned into treasures too.

-I’ll have there transformations linked up at the bottom of the page here.
+I’ll have their transformations linked up at the bottom of the page here.

 Isn’t that just crazy?
-This table is SOLID….but in sad, sad shape.
+This table is SOLID….but in a sad, sad shape.

 But not anymore….take a look at my brand new thrifty French script table…

 Amazing what a few products will do.
 I just love that.